JuanHigueraC/Statistical-mechanics-and-network-science-for-the-simulation-of-injuries-in-the-human-brain/README.md

 ![image](https://github.com/JuanHigueraC/Statistical-mechanics-and-network-science-for-the-simulation-of-injuries-in-the-human-brain/blob/2f05373eb73032d86fc85a2e2eb5797561e219e9/Images/SC.PNG)

 **Figure 3.
-Matrix representation of the anatomical network after the normalization and threshold procedure**
+Matrix representation of the anatomical network after the normalization and threshold procedure.
+The colorbar are proportional to the normalized thresholded number of tracts between brain regions**

 ### Functional Edges